telerik/winforms-docs/pivotgrid/save-and-load-layout/serialize-adomddataprovider.md

 {{endregion}}

 The next step is to implement the serializer.
-When serializing the provider, you have to create an instance of __DataProviderSettings__ class and set all of the properties.
+When serializing the provider, you have to create an instance of the __DataProviderSettings__ class and set all of the properties.
 After that you can serialize the instance to a file or a stream.
-When using __DataContractSerializer__ you have to give a collection of *KnownTypes* to the serializer.
+When using __DataContractSerializer__ you have to pass a collection of *KnownTypes* to the serializer.
 That's why we've created a new __AdomdPivotSerializationHelper__ class which has a static member - __KnownTypes__.
 It consits of all types you'll need in order to serialize __AdomdDataProvider__.

 #### Data Provider Implementation